pwalczysko/omero-guide-upload/docs/metadata-ui.rst

 *Project/Dataset/Image*
 ~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to OMERO.web, create a new Dataset and copy into it four images, preferably images which have no OMERO.tables on them.
-Note the name of the images you are copying in.
+Log in to OMERO.web, create a new Dataset and copy into it four Images, preferably Images which have no OMERO.tables on them.
+Note the name of the Images you are copying in.

     |image4|

 #.
 Download :download:`four-images.csv <../scripts/four-images.csv>`.
-Open the CSV file in Excel and edit the name of the images in the first column to match the names of the images you copied into your Dataset in the previous step.
+Open the CSV file in Excel and edit the name of the Images in the first column to match the names of the Images you copied into your Dataset in the previous step.
 Also, edit the name of the Dataset in the second column to match the name of your Dataset in OMERO.web.
 Save the file locally as CSV.

 #.
 (Optional) In your OMERO.web, upload the CSV file you just saved and attach it onto the Dataset you created previously.
 Alternatively, you can skip this step, and point the ``Populate Metadata`` script to the local CSV, as explained below.